-California has 20 million acres of forest, 1,200 miles of coast, and countless wilderness areas, but with Moon California Camping, you’ll always find your perfect campsite.
+20 million acres of forest, 1,200 miles of coastline, and countless wilderness areas: find your perfect campsite with Moon California Camping.

-A Campsite for Everyone: A variety of campgrounds, from secluded Sierra hike-ins to convenient roadside stopovers, including dog-friendly, family-friendly, and wheelchair accessible options
+A Campsite for Everyone: A variety of campgrounds and RV parks, from secluded Sierra hike-ins to convenient roadside stopovers, including dog-friendly, family-friendly, and wheelchair accessible options

-Ratings and Essentials: All campsites are rated by scenery and marked with amenities like restrooms, trailhead access, picnic areas, laundry, piped water, showers, and playgrounds
+Ratings and Essentials: All campsites are rated on a scenic scale and marked with amenities like restrooms, trailhead access, picnic areas, laundry, piped water, showers, and playgrounds

 Maps and Directions: Easy-to-use maps and detailed driving directions for each campground

-Skip the Crowds: Moon California Camping contains many secluded spots and campgrounds not in the online reservation system
+Skip the Crowds: Moon California Camping contains many secluded spots and campgrounds that aren’t available in the state’s online reservation system

-Curated Lists of Top RV and Tent Sites: Pick the right campsite for your travel style with lists like “Best for Families,” “Scenic Campgrounds,” and “Best Island Retreats”
+The Top RV and Tent Sites for You: Pick the right campsite for your travel style with lists like “Best for Families,” “Scenic Campgrounds,” and “Best Island Retreats”

 Trusted Advice: Expert outdoorsman Tom Stienstra knows his stuff; he’s hiked 25,000 miles in and around these campgrounds for over 30 years

-Tips and Tools: Information on equipment, food and cooking, first aid, and insect protection, plus background on the climate, landscape, and history of the campsites
+Tips and Tools: Information on equipment, food and cooking, first aid, and insect protection, plus background on the climate, landscape, and history of the campgrounds

-Whether you’re a veteran or a first-time camper, with Moon’s comprehensive coverage and trusted advice, you’ll be ready to pitch your tent and enjoy the great outdoors.
+Whether you’re a veteran or a first-time camper, Moon’s comprehensive coverage and trusted advice will have you gearing up for your next adventure.

 Narrowing your search?
 Try Moon Northern California Camping.
-Looking for some focused advice on outdoor recreation?
-Check out Moon California Hiking or Moon California Fishing.
+Hitting the road?
+Check out Moon California Road Trip.